 ... not just in 30 years !

 There is currently no known technology that can do this.
-We therefore need a bridging technology for the next 30 years and even longer in order to be able to find solutions as quickly as possible.
+We therefore need a future-oriented technology for the next 30 years and beyond in order to be able to find solutions as quickly as possible.